-The algebraic constraints of the power system represent the relation between the internal states of a synchronous generator and it's generated power $P_{\mr{G}i}$ and $Q_{\mr{G}i}$ i.e, real and reactive power.
-The algebraic constraints of the nonlinear descriptor system can be written as~\eqref{eq:algebriac_constraints} with $i \in \mathcal{G}$
+The algebraic constraints of the power system represent the relation between the internal states of a synchronous generator and its generated power output $P_{\mr{G}i}$ and $Q_{\mr{G}i}$ i.e, real and reactive power.
+The algebraic constraints of the nonlinear descriptor system can be written as~\eqref{eq:algebriac_constraints} with $i \in \mathcal{G}$.